NVIDIA/NeMo/README.md

 The bignlp codebase is included as part of the training container.
 To copy it to a local directory in the cluster, it needs to be extracted from the container.
 To copy the code to a directory named /path/to/local/dir the following command can be executed.
-The BigNLP repository for Slurm has been verified on both Slurm-based DeepOps clusters as well as Base Command Manager.
+The NeMo Megatron repository for Slurm has been verified on both Slurm-based DeepOps clusters as well as Base Command Manager.